 At first glance, consumer Dropbox, Inc., tools are convenient and easy-to-use, allowing users to share video, music, and private content with family and friends within minutes.
 It’s no wonder individuals bring these seemingly harmless tools into the workplace.
 However, consequences arise when these tools are inadvertently used to circumvent corporate security and policies.

 Security and Compliance

 Companies are exposing themselves to unnecessary financial and legal threats by unknowingly allowing consumer Dropbox, Inc., type tools onto the corporate network.

-Many customers do not understand that software itself does not undergo testing for regulations such as HIPAA and SOX, but that the company must be tested for compliance.
+Many customers do not understand that software itself does not undergo testing for regulations, but that the company must be tested for compliance.
 While the software alone cannot ensure a company will meet internal controls and stipulations required by law, storing data using these consumer applications can often ensure that the company will not pass its test.